anomalylabs/checkboxes-field_type/documentation/general/configuration.md

 ### `options`

 The options for the checkboxes.
+Any valid array or valid YAML string can be used.